jooby-project/jooby/md/README.md

 API is considered unstable while release version is: ```0.x.x``` and it might changes and/or broke without previous notification.

 This might sounds terrible but isn't.
 Any change on the API will be reported by the Java Compiler and it wont take you a long time to fix it.
+Finally, API changes can be filtered and displayed it [at any time](https://github.com/jooby-project/jooby/labels/api-change)

 want to contribute?
 =====